Nozbe/WatermelonDB/docs/Installation.md

 ### Web

-WatermelonDB uses Web Workers.
+WatermelonDB requires Web Workers support.

-If you use Webpack, add [worker-loader](https://github.com/webpack-contrib/worker-loader) to your project:
+If you use Webpack, just add [worker-loader](https://github.com/webpack-contrib/worker-loader) to your project:

 ```sh
 yarn add --dev worker-loader
 ```

-And in your Webpack config:
+And in your Webpack config, add this:

 ```js
 // webpack.config.js